Kyle Rote Jr.: Business and post-soccer career

 As an active player, Kyle worked with Jokari, Inc, to revive the Kickari which became the Kikari during 1978.
 Like the paddle game, the Kikari was a specialized soccer ball attached to weighted base (or stake) via an elastic string.
 Kyle worked with Jim Brown at Jokari for tournaments and also endorsed the Jokari distributed Subbuteo for the U.S. market.
 Kyle authored the book Improve Your Soccer With Kikari.
 Kyle also endorsed a sports drink, Nutrament.

 After his retirement, Rote became a sports agent.
 He currently lives in Memphis, Tennessee, and is the founder and chief executive officer of Athletic Resource Management, Inc., representing professional and post-collegiate athletes and coaches in football and basketball.
 Rote also works as a motivational speaker.

 Rote hosted a local quiz show called News Channel 3 Knowledge Bowl for many years before WREG-TV meteorologist Jim Jaggers took over as host.

-Personal
+Personal life

 Rote is married to Mary Lynne Lykins and has four children: Will, John, Josie and Ben.
 In 2009, he was inducted into the Texas Sports Hall of Fame.
 On April 10, 2009, the National Soccer Hall of Fame announced that Rote was selected for induction into the Hall of Fame.